Klara Hitler

-Family background and marriage
+Early life and family

-Born in the Austrian village of Spital, Weitra, Waldviertel, Austrian Empire, her father was Johann Baptist Pölzl and her mother was Johanna Hiedler.
+Klara was born in the Austrian Empire village of Weitra to Johann Baptist Pölzl and Johanna Hiedler.

-Klara came from old peasant stock, was hard-working, energetic, pious, and conscientious.
-According to the family physician, Dr. Eduard Bloch, she was a very quiet, sweet, and affectionate woman.

 In 1876, 16-year-old Klara was hired as a household servant by her relative Alois Hitler, three years after his first marriage to Anna Glasl-Hörer.
-Although Alois' biological father is unknown, after his mother, Maria Schicklgruber, married Johann Georg Hiedler, Alois was officially designated as Hiedler's son.
-Klara's mother was Hiedler's niece Johanna Hiedler, who married Johann Baptist Pölzl, making Klara and Alois first cousins once removed.
+Although Alois's biological father is unknown, after his mother, Maria Schicklgruber, married Johann Georg Hiedler, Alois was officially designated as Hiedler's son.
+Klara's mother was Hiedler's niece, making Klara and Alois first cousins once removed.

-Following the death of Alois's second wife Franziska Matzelsberger in 1884, Klara and Alois married on 7 January 1885 in a brief ceremony held early in the morning at Hitler's rented rooms on the top floor of the Pommer Inn in Braunau am Inn.
+Alois's second wife, Franziska Matzelsberger, died in 1884.
+Klara and Alois married on 7 January 1885 in a brief ceremony held early in the morning at Hitler's rented rooms on the top floor of the Pommer Inn in Braunau am Inn.
 Alois then went to work for the day at his job as a customs official.

 Their first son, Gustav, was born four months later, on 17 May 1885.
 Ida followed on 23 September 1886.
 Both infants died of diphtheria during the winter of 1887–88.
-A third child, Otto, was born and died in 1887.
-A fourth son, Adolf, was born 20 April 1889.
+A fourth child, Otto, was born and died in 1892.
+A third son, Adolf, was born on 20 April 1889.

-In 1892, Klara Hitler and her family took the train to Passau, where they settled down for the next two years.
+In 1892, Klara and her family took the train to Passau, where they lived for the next two years.
 Edmund was born there on 24 March 1894.
 Paula followed on 21 January 1896.
 Edmund died of measles on 28 February 1900, at the age of five.
-Of her six children with Alois, only Adolf and Paula survived to adulthood.
+Of Klara's six children, only Adolf and Paula survived to adulthood.

-Klara Hitler's adult life was spent keeping house and raising children, for whom, according to Smith, Alois had little understanding or interest.
+Klara's adult life was spent keeping house and raising children, in whom, according to Smith, Alois had little interest.
 She was very devoted to her children and, according to William Patrick Hitler, was a typical stepmother to her stepchildren, Alois, Jr. and Angela.
 She was a devout Roman Catholic and attended church regularly with her children.